 Persons with disabilities visiting the SUNY Cortland Campus should contact the designated department personnel conducting or coordinating specific activities, programs, or events which they will be attending.
 The designated department personnel conducting or coordinating the specific activity, program, or event should consult with the ADA/504 Coordinator if assistance is needed.
 Determination as to how to best meet the needs of those individuals with disabilities attending such activities shall be made on a case by case basis.

-Specific guidelines for documentation of a learning disability as well as other disabilities can be obtained from Student Disability Services.
+Specific guidelines for documentation of a learning disability as well as other disabilities can be obtained from Disability Resources.

 Once a qualified individual with a disability has requested an accommodation, the designated campus contact will take steps to determine an appropriate accommodation .
 The appropriateness of an accommodation is often determined through a flexible, interactive process that involves the individual with a disability and the designated campus contact.
 Early consultation is essential whenever questions of compliance and/or funding for an accommodation are involved.